permaweb/ao-cookbook/src/concepts/lua.md

 Before we can explore ao in greater depth, let's take a moment to learn the basics of Lua: your companion for commanding aos processes.

 Lua is a simple language with few surprises.
-If you know Javascript, it will feel like a simplified, purer version.
+If you know JavaScript, it will feel like a simplified, purer version.
 If you are learning from-scratch, it will seem like a tiny language that focuses on the important stuff: Clean computation with sane syntax.

 In this section we will cover the basics of Lua in just a few minutes.
 If you already know Lua, jump right through to the [next chapter]()